cloudmesh/cloudmesh-robot/README.md

     $ brew install pyenv
     $ brew install pyenv-virtualenv

+#### Install Aquaemacs

+You will need an editor to make some modifications to files and write programs.
+Certainly you can use `vi` or `emacs`.
+As we are on OSX we can also use an editor such as `aquaemacs`.
+Let us assume you have installed it on your computer, we recommend to add a shortcut so you can call it from the commandline.
+This can be done by editing the `~/.bash_profile` and add the following to it:

+open_emacs() {
+    # open -na Aquamacs $*
+    open -a Aquamacs $*
+}

+alias emacs=open_emacs

+Once done you can start the editor while using the command

+	emacs FILENAME

+where FILENAME is the name of the file you like to edit.

 #### Install python 3.6.1

 As we want to develop our programs in python we will install it with pyenve as follows